Larry Crawford (baseball)

-Charles Lowrie "Larry" Crawford (April 27, 1914 – December 20, 1994) was a Major League Baseball pitcher who played for the Philadelphia Phillies in 1937.
+Charles Lowrie "Larry" Crawford (April 27, 1914 – December 20, 1994) was an American Major League Baseball pitcher who played for the Philadelphia Phillies in 1937.
 In his brief MLB career, 1 month, he pitched a total of 6 innings across 6 games, surrendering 10 runs (all earned, 15.00 ERA), striking out 2 while walking 1.

 Crawford attended Princeton University and graduated with the undergraduate class of 1937, majoring in geology.